 - Protect your precious measurement and evaluation data against being destroyed, - Provide a simple mean to transfer your complete work from one workplace to another.

 The process of taking a previously created HyperLab backup file, and turn it back to a usable database called Restore.

-To initiate a database restore, select Database Server item on the left, the click the task Restore a backup on the Tasks pane.
+Database Server item on the left, the click the task Restore a backup on the Tasks pane.